 - Sexual dysfunction in men

-- Muscle contractions.
+- Muscle contractions and weakness.

 - Ankle reflexes